hslloyd/hslloyd.github.io/_news/announcement_8.md

 related_posts: false
 ---

-I will be presenting my work on [Predicting student learning outcomes](../_projects/3_project.md) at DREAM 2023
+I will be presenting my work on [Predicting Student Learning Outcomes](../_projects/3_project.md) at DREAM 2023